392fyc/Improving_DNN_with_DP_using_Dimensionality_Reduction/README.md

-# Dimensionality reduction applied Deep-Learning under Differential Privacy
+# Improving Neural Network Training with Dimensionality Reduction Approach in the Context of Differential Privacy

 # Prerequisites
 Windows 11 + Intel Core i5-12600 + TensorFlow 2.5 with Docker Desktop